What does BMW stand for?

 Discover the meaning of 'BMW' and why the manufacturer’s badge is blue and white

-BMW is an acronym that stands for Bayerische Motoren Werke which, when translated into English, means ‘Bavarian Engine Works’.
+Like a number of car manufacturers, the BMW name is an acronym that stands for Bayerische Motoren Werke which, when translated into English, means ‘Bavarian Motor Works’.

-From 1923, BMW began motorcycle production, not building its first car until 1928.
-This followed BMW's acquisition of the Automobilwerk Eisenach car company, after which it began building a licensed copy of the British Austin 7 called the BMW 3/15.
+In 1923, production of BMW motorcycles began, with the company switching to car production in 1928.
+This switch followed BMW's acquisition of the Automobilwerk Eisenach car company, after which it began building a licensed copy of the British Austin 7 called the BMW 3/15.

-During the Second World War, BMW once again became a major aircraft engine builder, and after the war ended, enforced manufacturing restrictions meant BMW's production was limited to basic items like household appliances for several years.
+During the Second World War, BMW once again became a major aircraft engine builder, and after the war ended, enforced manufacturing restrictions meant BMW's production was limited to basic items, such as household appliances, for several years.

-For many, the introduction of the BMW 'Neue Klasse' (New Class) in 1962 was the beginning of the manufacturer's path to becoming a renowned saloon car manufacturer.
-With independent front and rear suspension, along with front disc brakes, it boasted impressive handling and was the first BMW with the 'Hofmeister kink' - a rear window pillar design that's become a mainstay of BMW design.
+For many, the introduction of the BMW 'Neue Klasse' (New Class) in 1962 was the beginning of the manufacturer's path to becoming a renowned saloon-car manufacturer.
+With independent front and rear suspension, along with front disc brakes, it had impressive handling and was the first BMW with the 'Hofmeister kink' – a rear window pillar design that's become a mainstay of nearly all modern BMW’s ever since.
+This was followed by the era which introduced the famous BMW ‘ultimate driving machine’ slogan.
+The phrase was introduced in the Seventies as part of an advertising campaign, and has been synonymous with the BMW name ever since.

 The BMW badge explained

-You may have heard that the blue and white quadrants in the middle of the BMW badge represent a spinning propellor.
+You may have heard that the blue and white quadrants in the middle of the BMW 'Roudel' badge represent a spinning propeller or perhaps aircraft engines.
 It's a reasonable thought given BMW's early history, but the real reason is a little different.
 The blue and white are taken from Bavaria's official state colours; use of a state's coat of arms was banned in commercial products, so BMW inverted the pattern.

 BMW hasn't exactly been quick to dispel the propeller myth either, using aircraft propellers in some of its earliest advertising.